-The Leaning Tower of Pisa is a symbol of Italy, as well recognized as the Colosseum in Rome.
+The Leaning Tower of Pisa is a symbol of Italy and as recognized as the Colosseum in Rome.

 I'd been to the latter on my first backpacking trip to Italy twenty years ago, so after attending the 2018 Adventure Travel World Summit in Montecatini Terme, I spent my last day in Tuscany visiting Pisa.

-If you're coming from Florence or Rome, you'll get off at the Pisa Central station and have a 25-minute walk.
+If you're coming from Florence or Rome, you'll get off at the Pisa Centrale station and have a 25-minute walk.

 Tip: Avoid lines with a reserved entrance ticket.
 GetYourGuide is an authorized seller for Tower of Pisa tickets.

 The view entering the Piazza Dei Miracoli (Square of Miracles) from the west is beautiful.

 Everything is nicely lined up to see and photograph, with the round Baptistry in the foreground, Cathedral in the middle, and Campanile (tower) leaning off to the right in the back.

 The walls of the Cemetery can be seen on the left (northern) side of the piazza.